netronixgroup/js-sdk/TestTask.md

 - track your development in github
 - documentation how to build and run the app

-Managing of application state and side effects is a matter of choice, but preferably it should be done with Redux/Saga.
+Managing of application state and side effects is a matter of choice.
-All other additions or improvements to main requirements like adding tests will be also evaluated.
+All other additions or improvements to main requirements like adding tests will and code quality be also evaluated.

 #### API Description